JavaScript is disabled

 ACC:

-• The Client agrees to provide all relevant information to the Supplier regarding type and frequency of work undertaken, to allow the Supplier to accurately represent their area and industry of work with ACC.
+• The Client agrees to provide all relevant information to the Supplier regarding the type and frequency of work undertaken, to allow the Supplier to accurately represent their area and industry of work with ACC.

 Insurance: